Copyright AA1Car (updated 7-28-09)

 Bosch does test and compare the heat range of their spark plugs against the OEM spark plugs on engines where other brands of plugs are used.
 If Bosch has a spark plug that matches the heat range of the OEM plug, they will list their replacement plug for that application.
 If they do not have a spark plug that closely matches the OEM plug, they won't list it as an application.

-Another consideration is the electrode configuration and how the ignition system operates.
-Bosch does not recommend using Platinum +4 spark plugs in engines that have a distributorless "waste spark" ignition system.
+Some people have questioned whether or not Bosch Platinum +4 spark plugs are okay to use with waste spark DIS ignition systems.
 On these applications, two spark plugs that are opposite each other in the firing order share an ignition coil.
-The problem is that when one spark plug fires on its compression stroke, the other fires on the exhaust stroke, but with reverse polarity.
-This can cause metal to transfer from the side ground electrodes to the center platinum electrode, creating conditions that may lead to misfires.
+When one spark plug fires on its compression stroke, the other fires on the exhaust stroke, but with reverse polarity.
+This can cause metal to transfer from the side ground electrodes to the center platinum electrode, creating conditions that may lead to misfires with ordinary spark plugs.
+So double platinum spark plugs or plugs with multiple wear-resistant side electrodes such as the Platinum +4 or +2 are usually recommended for waste spark ignition systems.

 Since the introduction of the Platinum +4 spark plus, Bosch has also come out with slightly less expensive (around $4 to $5) Platinum +2 spark plugs which have two side electrodes instead of four.
 The performance advantages are similar, though the theoretically lifespan may be slightly less because the plug has two ground electrodes instead of four.